ajfdk/Fall2023_CSC403_Project/README.md

 ## Controls
 - `Arrow Keys` - Move your character around the screen.
 - `ESC` - Open the menu.
-- `Right mouse click` to make your choice during combat.
+- `Left mouse click` to make your choice during combat.
 - `I` - holding i on the keyboard shows the inventory screen.

 ## FAQ